mgl-aguiar/mgl-aguiar/README.md

 ### Recent Projects:

-#### Seasonal Timeline 🌱
+#### Seasonally 🌱

-Created as my graduation project at Codaisseur, [Seasonal Timeline](https://github.com/mgl-aguiar/seasonal-timeline_client) is a web application designed to inform the users about the fruits and vegetables they eat and help promote sustainable, healthy habits; as well as connecting local producers to potential customers.
+Created as my graduation project at Codaisseur, [Seasonally](https://github.com/mgl-aguiar/seasonal-timeline_client) is a web application designed to inform the users about the fruits and vegetables they eat and help promote sustainable, healthy habits; as well as connecting local producers to potential customers.

 #### Sokoban 🕹️